anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * "enroll-success": Pledge has processed the enrollment exchange successfully.
   Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its LDevID(Pledge).
-* "enroll-error": Pledge enrollment response processing terminated with error.
+* "enroll-error": Pledge enrollment-response processing terminated with error.
   Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its IDevID(Pledge).